windingwind/zotero-better-notes/README.md

 - Resize images with a right-click menu.
 - Preview images with double-click/ctrl-click.

+### ✨ Custom Features (mnkhprre fork)

+This fork includes several enhancements specifically designed for Zotero 8 and Turkish academic workflows:

+- **🚀 Zotero 8 Optimized**: Fully compatible with Zotero 8, including stability fixes for the new note editor.
+- **📌 Main Note System**:
+  - Right-click any note to **"Set as Main Note"**.
+  - Quick access "Main Note" button next to Zotero tabs for instant navigation.
+  - **"Create Main Note"** shortcut in the new note menu.
+- **🧹 Smart Turkish Note Cleaning**: Automatically cleans up Turkish placeholders (`Seçilen Konum`, `Konum aranıyor...`) and redundant `note link` references when creating notes from annotations, providing a cleaner workspace.
+- **🖥️ Workspace Enhancements**: "Open in Workspace Tab" context menu for quick side-by-side editing.

 ## 🧲 API

 BN provides APIs for other plugin developers in `Zotero.BetterNotes.api.${API_MODULE}`.
 See [`api.ts`](src/api.ts).